Sequencing the Diagnosis of Sepsis

 Examples:

 • Patient presents with fever, chills, elevated WBC, shortness of breath, cough and mental status changes.
-Upon admission the patient is documented with possible sepsis and chest x-ray confirmed pneumonia.
-Patient was treated with IV antibiotics with improvement and was able to be discharged on day four of admission.
-The final diagnosis is sepsis due to pneumonia.
-In this case, since the sepsis was present on admission and due to the underlying infection of pneumonia, the coder would sequence sepsis (A41.9-Sepsis unspecified organism) as the PDX and pneumonia (J18.9-Pneumonia, unspecified organism) as a SDX code.
-If the sepsis and/or pneumonia were further specified, coders would report the more specific codes.
+Upon admission the patient was diagnosed with possible sepsis and chest x-ray confirmed pneumonia.
+The patient was treated with IV antibiotics with improvement and discharged on day four of admission.
+The final diagnosis was sepsis due to pneumonia.
+In this case, since the sepsis was present on admission and due to the underlying infection of pneumonia, the coder would sequence sepsis (A41.9-Sepsis unspecified organism) as the principal diagnosis and pneumonia (J18.9-Pneumonia, unspecified organism) as a secondary diagnosis.
+If the sepsis and/or pneumonia were further specified as to the causative organism or type of pneumonia, coders could report more specific codes.

-• Patient presents with fever, chills, elevated WBC, shortness of breath, cough and mental status changes.
-Upon admission the patient is documented with confirmed pneumonia.
-Patient was treated with IV antibiotics without improvement and the patient developed sepsis.
-Antibiotics were changed and the patient improved and was able to be discharged on day four of admission.
+• Patient presents with fever, shortness of breath and cough.
+Upon admission the patient is diagnosed with pneumonia.
+The patient was treated with IV antibiotics, but their condition worsened, and the patient developed sepsis.
+Antibiotics were changed, and the patient improved and was discharged on day four of admission.
 The final diagnosis is pneumonia with sepsis.
-In this case, since the sepsis was not present on admission the localized infection of pneumonia (J18.9-Pneumonia, unspecified organism) is sequenced as the PDX followed by the diagnosis of sepsis (A41.9-Sepsis unspecified organism) as a SDX code.
-If it is not clear that the sepsis was or was not present on admission, a query should be sent for clarification.
+In this case, since the sepsis did not develop until after admission the localized infection of pneumonia (J18.9-Pneumonia, unspecified organism) is sequenced as the principal diagnosis followed by the diagnosis of sepsis (A41.9-Sepsis unspecified organism) as a secondary diagnosis.
+If it is not clear whether sepsis was present on admission, a query should be sent for clarification.

 Sepsis Due to Post Procedural Infection